There is a really big crisis coming.

 Currently, 75.4 million Baby Boomers in America—about 26% of the U.S. population—have reached or will reach retirement age between 2011 and 2030.
+These people will be or already are potential personal loans borrowers!
+Luckily they still have access for unsecured personal loans for retired they can easily apply for online.
 And many of them are public-sector employees.
 In a 2015 study of public-sector organizations, nearly half of the responding organizations stated that they could lose 20% or more of their employees to retirement within the next five years.
 Local governments are particularly vulnerable: a full 37% of local-government employees were at least 50 years of age in 2015.

 It is no surprise that public pension funds are completely overwhelmed, but they still have not come to the realization that markets do not compound at an annual return of 8% annually.
 This has led to a continued degradation of funding levels as liabilities continue to pile up.

 “A bear market is coming which will be the match that lights the fuse.”